spencerbrett/simple-parse-generator/README.md

 	This program is a simple parser generator written in ocaml.
 Given a grammar in the style of (Nonterminal symbol, List Rules), where Rules are tuples of the form (Nonterminal symbol, List Symbols) my program will generate a function that is a parser.
 When this parser is given a program to parse, it produces a derivation for that program, or an error indication if the program contains a syntax error and cannot be parsed.

+Definitions

+alternative list
+A list of right hand sides.
+It corresponds to all of a grammar's rules for a given nonterminal symbol.
+By convention, an empty alternative list [] is treated as if it were a singleton list [[]] containing the empty symbol string.

+production function
+A function whose argument is a nonterminal value.
+It returns a grammar's alternative list for that nonterminal.

+grammar
+A pair, consisting of a start symbol and a production function.
+The start symbol is a nonterminal value.

+derivation
+a list of rules used to derive a phrase from a nonterminal.
+For example, the OCaml representation of the example derivation shown above is as follows:
+ [Expr, [N Term; N Binop; N Expr];
+  Term, [N Num];
+  Num, [T "3"];
+  Binop, [T "+"];
+  Expr, [N Term];
+  Term, [N Num];
+  Num, [T "4"]]

+fragment
+a list of terminal symbols, e.g., ["3"; "+"; "4"; "xyzzy"].

+acceptor
+a curried function with two arguments: a derivation d and a fragment frag.
+If the fragment is not acceptable, it returns None; otherwise it returns Some x for some value x.

+matcher
+a curried function with two arguments: an acceptor accept and a fragment frag.
+A matcher matches a prefix p of frag such that accept (when passed a derivation and the corresponding suffix) accepts the corresponding suffix (i.e., the suffix of frag that remains after p is removed).
+If there is such a match, the matcher returns whatever accept returns; otherwise it returns None.

 Theoretical background

 A derivation is a rule list that describes how to derive a phrase from a nonterminal symbol.
 For example, suppose we have the following grammar with start symbol Expr: